Terrascope

 20/10/21 11:01:49 ERROR ApplicationMaster: Uncaught exception:

-.util.concurrent.TimeoutException: Futures timed out after [100000 milliseconds]
+java.util.concurrent.TimeoutException: Futures timed out after [100000 milliseconds]

 at scala.concurrent.impl.Promise$DefaultPromise.result(Promise.scala:227)

-at scala.apache.spark.util.ThreadUtils$.awaitResult(ThreadUtils.scala:201)
+at org.apache.spark.util.ThreadUtils$.awaitResult(ThreadUtils.scala:201)

 at org.apache.spark.deploy.yarn.ApplicationMaster.runDriver(ApplicationMaster.scala:498)